Representative-Office-Thailand

 How to set up a representative office ?

-As with any set-up structure, it must follow the following steps to ensure the representative office is set up correctly.
+As with any set-up structure, it must follow the following steps to ensure it sets up the representative office correctly.

 First of all, you must submit all the necessary documents.
 Therefore, foreign legal entities must submit the following to the Business Development Department and the Ministry of Commerce to open a representative office:

-• Representative Office Establishment Form, signed by the representative.
+• Representative Office Establishment Form, which the representative signs.

-• The incorporation declaration’s copy shows the company name, registered capital, purpose, directors, and agent of the registered office, which must be notarized or certified.
+• The incorporation declaration’s copy shows the company name, registered capital, purpose, directors, and agent of the registered office, which the relevant authority must be notarize or certify.

 • Power of attorney of the representative.